shanji361/RecipeApp/README.md

 3. Run the app on an emulator or a physical Android device.
 ---
 ## Reference
 - AI assisted with navigation using sealed route classes, specifically in how to use createRoute() helper functions.
 This ensures consistency and prevents typos in route strings.
-It helped clarify how to manage backstack behavior with popUpTo and launchSingleTop.
-Ai Misunderstandings: uses navController.popBackStack() instead of navController.navigateUp().
+It helped import libraries and clarified how to manage backstack behavior with popUpTo and launchSingleTop especially the placement of these.
+Asked AI about the difference of usage between NavHostController and NavController.
+- AI Misunderstandings: uses navController.popBackStack() instead of navController.navigateUp().
 The latter handles difference between an in app task versus external deep link navigation.